-- Federal and provincial health, safety and legal obligations, such as mandatory self- isolation, that international students entering Canada are required to follow on arrival at their final destination in B.C. - Safe transportation to self-isolation destination. - Suitable accommodation options for self-isolation period. - Self-isolation supports (resources for food/medical care, social/mental health supports), and - ➤ The institution's COVID-19 safe operating plan and any additional institution or program-specific requirements or policies.
+Federal and provincial health, safety and legal obligations, such as mandatory self- isolation, that international students and co-arriving family members entering Canada are required to follow on arrival at their final destination in B.C.

+- Safe transportation to self-isolation destination. - Suitable accommodation options for self-isolation period. - Self-isolation supports (resources for food/medical care, social/mental health supports), and - The institution's COVID-19 safe operating plan and any additional institution or program-specific requirements or policies.